tachiyomiorg/website/src/help/faq/README.md

 - They become too much of a cat and mouse game to maintain due to the website owners changing the site frequently to deter scrapers.
 - The site scrambles images in more than one way, making it impossible to make every image unscrambleable.
-- A scanlator team requests removal of their site from Tachiyomi.
+- A scanlator team requests the removal of their site from Tachiyomi.
 - The site is paywalled.
 - Require reverse engineering another app.
 - The site has been shut down.